mukunda1518/mukunda1518/README.md

 - 👋 Hi, I’m @mukunda1518
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in problem solving
-- 🌱 I’m currently learning Backend and Frontend
+- 🌱 I’m currently working on Django
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mukundapm1518@gmail.com

 <!---